Esports and the Built Environment: Where the Digital Meets Reality

 Amidst all the talk about sight lines, event type and community participation, esports is an interesting cultural touchpoint that is indicative of larger changes in the intersection of our digital and real world lives.
 Opportunities for paradigmatic shifts around the ways that we relate to events, spaces, and how we negotiate experiences around leisure and hobby activities are within our grasp.
 While we can learn a lot from existing models (operational and experiential) around sports and entertainment, esports challenges these assumptions to create opportunities for innovation and change.
 Synergies (yes, we said synergies) with business, data scientists, event planning, marketing, brand strategy, operational planning (the list goes on) to study this field builds on the work on those who paved the way (i.e., Bonnie Nardi with World of Warcraft and TL Taylor with virtual worlds).
 Great work is waiting to be done in this space as esports comes into its own and we’re eager to see where our work takes us next.

 Many thanks to Molly Rempe and Shane Pahl for providing constructive edits to make this blog post even better.
+Logan McLaughlin is a co-author of this article.

 Leave a Reply